 - The Club Falls Off Plane: When you rush the swing, especially from the top (the transition), your arms tend to take over.
 This often throws the club "over the top," causing that notorious slice or a nasty pull-hook.
 Good tempo allows the body to lead the downswing, letting the club naturally drop into the correct position to approach the ball from the inside.

 - Reduced Power: Although it seems counterintuitive to most, a "slower" backswing actually leads to more power.
-What's actually happening on your downswing when have good tempo, is that by taking your time on your backswing and you're allowing your torso and hips to complete their turn.
-This longer swing both stores and then releases more energy when unleashed your downswing.
+What's happening on your downswing when you have good tempo is that by taking your time on your backswing, you're allowing your torso and hips to complete their turn.
+This longer swing both stores and then releases more energy when you unleash your downswing.
 Conversely, a rushed backswing is invariably a short one, cutting off your power before it ever actually builds up.

 Proven Drills for Finding Your Ideal Tempo